dizmo/grace-dizmo-skeleton/README.md

 Skeletons
 ---------

 There are two skeletons for use in the grace dizmo plugin: _default_ and _joose_.
 The _default_ skeleton provides only the bare minimum to start your first dizmo while _joose_ provides the joose framework (http://www.joose.it).
+Each of the skeletons can be found in their own branch in the repository, named after the skeleton's name.

 Default
 -------